ENCCS/veloxchem-workshop/content/index.rst

 The lesson material is licensed under `CC-BY-4.0
 <https://creativecommons.org/licenses/by/4.0/>`_ and can be reused in any form
 (with appropriate credit) in other courses and workshops.
-Instructors who wish to teach this lesson can refer to the :doc:`guide` for practical advice.

 Interacting with the notebooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^